thorntail-examples/rest-http-secured-redhat/README.md

 ## Manually requesting a bearer token

-If the pod of the Secured Swarm application is running like the Red Hat SSO Server, you can access it by requesting a bearer token upfront.
+If the pod of the Secured WildflySwarm application is running like the Red Hat SSO Server, you can access it by requesting a bearer token upfront.
 The supplied shell scripts demonstrate this: